You are here: Start » Technical Issues » .NET Macrofilter Interface Generator

 Assembly Signing

-Enables signing the generated Macrofilter .NET Assembly with given private key and makes it a Strong-Named assembly.
+Enables signing the generated Macrofilter .NET Assembly with given private key and makes it a assembly.
 Keys may be generated e.g. in Strong Name Tool or in Microsoft Visual Studio IDE (C# project properties page).

 .NET Macrofilter Interface Assembly Usage